PannagaS/panda_path_planning_task/README.md

     - **Execute** the planned motion after a successful plan, by clicking `Execute`
     - Alternatively, you can also use `Plan & Execute` button

+### A note on the robot
+The current implementation fetches `panda.urdf` from `~/ws_moveit/install/moveit_resources_panda_description/share/moveit_resources_panda_description/urdf` automatically when you run the launch file as described above.
+This is an efficient and simpler way to leverage MoveIt's `moveit_resources_panda_description` package.

 ## Result